-- The PE is in Debug state and the instruction does not generate any exception. - ELx is using AArch64. - The Effective value of SCTLR_ELx.IESB is 0b1. - R{GXQYD} Any SError interrupt exception taken as part of the Error synchronization event terminates execution of the instruction. - R{LPKVM} If an SError interrupt exception is taken to an Exception level, ELy, as a result of the Error synchronization event generated on exception return by the FEAT_IESB mechanism, then all the following occur: - The PE sets the ESR_ELy.IESB bit in the SError interrupt exception syndrome to an IMPLEMENTATION DEFINED choice of 0b0 or 0b1. - The preferred return address for the SError interrupt is the address of the ERET instruction. - If SError interrupt exceptions are masked at ELx, any SError interrupt made pending by the Error synchronization event stays pending.
+- R{GXQYD} Any SError interrupt exception taken as part of the Error synchronization event terminates execution of the instruction. - R{LPKVM} If an SError interrupt exception is taken to an Exception level, ELy, as a result of the Error synchronization event generated on exception return by the FEAT_IESB mechanism, then all the following occur: - The PE sets the ESR_ELy.IESB bit in the SError interrupt exception syndrome to an IMPLEMENTATION DEFINED choice of 0b0 or 0b1. - The preferred return address for the SError interrupt is the address of the ERET instruction. - IJZHDB If SError interrupt exceptions are masked at ELx, any SError interrupt made pending by the Error synchronization event stays pending.